Planning a Vancouver itinerary doesn’t have to be hard.

 It’s an old growth forest whose half a million trees (some as high as 250 feet) have been standing in the area since before anybody knew Vancouver by name.

-The first stop is at the First Nations Totem Poles.
+The first stop is at the First Nations totem poles.
 These gigantic monumental carvings are British Columbia’s biggest tourist attraction.

 Us Vancouverites falsely believe our epic harbour-traversing suspension bridge can compete with San Francisco, but you’ve gotta see it anyway.

-It was completed in 1937 and the original owners were the Guinness Family (yes, the stout!) of Ireland.
+Lions Gate Bridge was completed in 1937 and the original owners were the Guinness Family (yes, the stout!) of Ireland.
 The original toll was just 25 cents for car or horse/carriage.